-For investors seeking to apply this methodology to their portfolio in the financial sector, we have taken a closer look at the top ranked First Trust Financials AlphaDEX Fund (FXO).
+For investors seeking to apply this methodology to their portfolio in the financials space, we have taken a closer look at the top ranked VFH.
 This ETF has a Zacks ETF Rank of 1 or ‘Strong Buy’ (see the full list of top ranked ETFs) and is detailed below:

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report >>